back to the MAIN INDEX

 Who absolves so many sons o'bitches?

-Who sends out wagons of indulgences?
+Who sends out boatloads of indulgences?

 Who rides in a carriage to go and bless the people?

-Who counts his money?
+Who counts his own money?

 Who helps him to appoint cardinals?